Chart Color Schemes

 Success is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Success dwelling structure, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 81.2% houses and 18.8% other dwellings.
-Home ownership in Success was at 16.6%, with the rest being mortgaged (53.3%) or rented (30.1%).
-The median monthly mortgage repayment was $1,950, aligning with Perth metro's average.
+Success' dwelling structure, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other').
+Perth metro had 81.2% houses and 18.8% other dwellings.
+Home ownership in Success was at 16.6%, with mortgaged dwellings at 53.3% and rented ones at 30.1%.
+The median monthly mortgage repayment was $1,950, matching Perth metro's average.
 Median weekly rent was $400, compared to Perth metro's $370.
-Nationally, Success's mortgage repayments were higher at $1,863, and rents exceeded the national figure of $375.
+Nationally, Success' mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing